Why is my transaction pending?

 How long will my transaction be listed as pending?

 Fast: less than 30 minutes

 The time it takes for a miner to pick up your transaction depends on (1) the fee you attach to your transaction and (2) the current state of congestion of the Bitcoin network.

 Bitcoin transactions incur a small fee which is paid to the miners that confirm them.
 Transactions with higher fees are picked up sooner by miners (who optimize for profitability), so higher-fee transactions are more likely to be included in the next block.
 This means you can opt for faster transaction processing by paying a higher fee.
 Alternatively, if you're not in a rush to have your transaction confirmed, you can save money by opting for a lower fee.

 The default speed ("Fast") is set to have your transaction confirmed most likely within the next three blocks (so less than 30 minutes).
 If you change it to "Fastest," you'll pay a higher fee and likely have your transaction confirmed in the next two blocks (so less than 20 minutes).
 Changing it to "Eco" will save you some money, but still most likely result in your transaction getting confirmed within the next six blocks, so generally less than 60 minutes.

 Note that, while the above times will be accurate in the vast majority of cases, in the unlikely event of extreme congestion on the Bitcoin network, your transaction may remain pending for significantly longer.
-But don't worry, if broadcasted transactions aren't picked up by a miner within 72 hours, they are automatically cancelled (meaning the funds are 'returned' to the sender's wallet).
+But don't worry, if broadcasted transactions aren't picked up by a miner, they are automatically cancelled (meaning the funds are 'returned' to the sender's wallet).